This guide takes you through the reasons why campervans are so expensive and shares practical tips to help you save money when buying your own.

-1. The labour costs to build are campervan are high
+1. The labour costs to build a campervan are high

-One significant reason why campervans are so expensive is simply because they are expensive to build.
-Unlike for regular vehicles, which are primarily built by machines, campervans require more of the skills and artisanship of humans to build them.
+One of the main reasons why campervans are so expensive is simply because they are expensive to build.
+Unlike regular vehicles, which are predominantly built by machines, campervans require more of the skills and artisanship of humans to build them.

-Much of the interior is fit by hand, from kitchen cabinets and other furniture to the carpeting or laminate flooring.
-Not to mention the plumbing in of kitchen and toilet appliances.
+Much of the interior is fitted by hand, from kitchen cabinets and other furniture to the carpeting or laminate flooring.
+Not to mention the plumbing in of the kitchen and toilet appliances.
 It’s these additional fittings that cause a campervan to take longer to build than an ordinary vehicle.

 2. Campervan amenities are expensive to source and fit